knowledgepixels/nanopub-space/index.md

 # Nanopub Space

-Funding for this project applied for at [NGI Zero Core](https://nlnet.nl/core/).
+We are currently in the stage of applying for funding for this project.

 ## Vision